data-dot-all/dataall/documentation/userguide/docs/shares.md

 **Concepts**

 - Share request or Share Object: one for each dataset and requester team.
-- Share Item refers to the individual Redshift tables, Glue tables, folders or S3 Bucket that are added to the Share request.
+- Share Item refers to the individual Redshift table, Glue table, folder or S3 Bucket that is added to the Share request.

 **Shareable items**